Storage QoS in Keystone

-Storage quality of service (QoS) is a critical technology that ensures that applications obtain consistent and predictable performance.
-Without QoS, certain workloads, such as those for booting of multiple systems, may consume most or all of the resources for a period, and affect other workloads.
-For information about QoS, see Guarantee throughput with QoS overview.
+Keystone uses storage quality of service (QoS) to ensure that applications obtain consistent and predictable performance.
+Without QoS, certain workloads, such as those for booting of multiple systems, might consume most or all of the resources for a period of time and affect other workloads.

 Adaptive QoS